Next Start

 To determine the transom height, measure from the top of the transom to the bottom of the boat at engine centerline.
 Select the correct engine shaft length and align the anti-ventilation plate so it’s level and at the recommended distance in relation to the bottom of the boat.

-The benefits to raising the engine mounting height are decreased steering torque, increased boat stability, increased propeller ventilation during planing and increased maximum speed.
+The benefits of raising the engine mounting height are decreased steering torque, increased boat stability, increased propeller ventilation during planing and increased maximum speed.

 Step #5: Uncrating the engine